We strengthen Oklahoma communities through service.

 How are we funded?

 Oklahoma AmeriCorps’ programs are funded through grants from the Corporation for National and Community Service (CNCS) and leveraged local funding from cash and in-kind support.
-The CNCS is a federal agency created to connect all Americans with an opportunity to serve their communities and their country, in partnership with state service commissions like Oklahoma Community Service Commission (OCSC).
-The OCSC administers 11 Oklahoma AmeriCorps programs that train and connect volunteers with local nonprofits, schools and community based programs to tackle Oklahoma’s most pressing challenges in exchange for educational awards.
-The Oklahoma Community Service Commission is a 501 (c)(3) nonprofit corporation established in 1994 and housed in Oklahoma City with a staff of 2.5.
+The CNCS is a federal agency created to connect all Americans with an opportunity to serve their communities and their country, in partnership with state service commissions like Oklahoma AmeriCorps.
+Oklahoma AmeriCorps administers 8 programs across the state that train and connect volunteers with local nonprofits, schools and community based programs to tackle Oklahoma’s most pressing challenges in exchange for educational awards.
+Oklahoma AmeriCorps is a 501 (c)(3) nonprofit corporation established in 1994 and housed in Oklahoma City with a staff of 3.5.

-The Oklahoma Community Service Commission (OCSC) awards grants to local nonprofits, school districts and community-based programs that are committed to strengthening Oklahoma communities through service.
+The Oklahoma AmeriCorps awards grants to local nonprofits, school districts and community-based programs that are committed to strengthening Oklahoma communities through service.
 Nonprofits and schools can apply for grants to help implement projects or ideas that address literacy, education, economic opportunity, food security and disaster relief.
 To learn more about funding opportunities and processes, contact Amy Roff, Deputy Director, at 405-858-7278